guezito-dev/Gigachad-Times/README.md

 - Mobile Optimizations: Reduced animations on mobile for performance.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - See [LICENSE](LICENSE) for details.